Phuket’s Gay-Friendly Beaches And Beyond

 Kamala – Luxury resorts with infinity pools and a quieter pace.

 Some resorts even host their own LGBTQ+ pool parties or partner with drag performers for in-house shows.
 We stayed at Novotel Phuket Resort, and it was a fantastic stay.
-Walkable to a small beach right at the base of the hill, fantastic breakfast, and a free shuttle throughout the day and night to central Patong.
+Walkable to a small beach right at the base of the hill, great breakfast, and a free shuttle throughout the day and night to central Patong.
 It’s also very fairly priced, so it won’t break the bank while still staying super central to where the action’s at.
+It can feel like a friendly Phuket gay resort base without the markup.

-Also, if you are in the process of planning your honeymoon and want an unforgettable experience, visit this to see the top places to plan your honeymoon.
+Also, if you are in the process of planning your honeymoon and want an unforgettable experience, visit this site to see the top places to plan your honeymoon.
+Many couples pair beach downtime with a central gay friendly hotel in Phuket for nights out.

 Practical Travel Tips For Queer Travelers